 });

-// now when you call factory.client(), the sdk will create a client
+// now when you call factory.client(), the sdk creates a client

 // using the Account ID and traffic type name (if any)